code-423n4/2021-12-yetifinance/README.md

 In the system, each trove has a tokens and amounts array, where `amounts[i]` corresponds to `tokens[i]` for that token.

 ## BorrowerOperations.sol (837 loc)
 BorrowerOperations is where users can add/remove collateral, adjust their debt, close their trove, etc. This file has most of the external functions that people will generally interact with.
 It adjusts the troves stored in TroveManager.

+External Contracts Called: TroveManager, ActivePool, Whitelist, CollSurplusPool, SortedTroves, YUSDToken

+Libraries Used: LiquityMath, SafeMath

 The main external functions are
 - openTrove() opens a trove for the user.
 Does necessary checks on the system and collaterals / debt passed in.
 - adjustTrove() allows for any action on a trove as long as it stays above the min debt amount, and the ICR is above the minimum.
 This includes adjusting collateral (adding and removing) as well as taking out our paying back YUSD debt.
 - closeTrove() closes the trove by using YUSD from the sender, and returns collateral.
 This function will automatically unwrap wrapped assets prior to returning them to the sender.